ahmadalfy/frontend-notes/readme.md

 Thank you.

+## Content

+The index of the available contents can be found here.

 ## Flow

 Right now I have many drafts with titles and todos that I am willing to continue working on.
 I will push the parts that I feel they are mature enough to be shared.
 As I mentioned earlier anyone can suggest a topic and I will put it on my list as long as it falls in the same domain of my work.